guentabanag/guentabanag.github.io/README.txt

-I did the HTML/CSS modification using html5up.net template.
+I did the HTML/CSS modification using html5up.net template and Start Bootstrap template.